Hansel Enmanuel paused for a moment and then reached for his left leg.

 Gipson and Enmanuel’s teammates understand the interest in him is amplified because he’s missing an arm.
 To them, he’s just one of the guys.

 Gipson, who is also in his first year at Northwestern State, shared a story from early in camp that perfectly illustrated that point.
 When a player makes a mistake in practice, Gipson makes them do fingertip pushups.
-Gipson told Enmanuel to do them after a miscue, then immediately felt bad and said he could do sit-ups instead.
+He ordered Enmanuel to do it after a miscue, then immediately felt bad and said he could do sit ups instead.

 Enmanuel refused: “No, coach.”

-As he struggled to complete the task, Garrett sprang into action, grabbing his midsection to help.
+As he struggled to complete the task, teammate Cedric Garrett sprang into action, grabbing his midsection to help.

 “And when they grabbed him by the waist, he got down and he did it.
 He dug down and he did it,” Gipson said.
 “And from that moment on, the team, the staff and everybody (said): ‘Hey, we are all on the same page.
 Nobody’s… asking for entitled treatment, but, dadgum, if Hansel is not asking for any favors, nobody else better… ask for any.’”